Brother Vs. Brother: Living Rooms – Season 8, Episode 1

 Brother Vs. Brother: No Rules!

-For Brothers Vs. Brother season 8, we’re heading back to Southern California and taking our competition to a whole new level.
+For Brother Vs. Brother season 8, we’re heading back to Southern California and taking our competition to a whole new level.
 We got rid of any past budget constraints, neighborhood limits, and design challenges.

 The only rule left is to see who can make the most cold, hard cash by the season’s end.
 But to keep us on our toes, Kendra Wilkinson and David Bromstad are stopping by this week to decide which living room they prefer and to present the winner with an exclusive NASA reward.